awsdocs/amazon-aurora-user-guide/doc_source/aurora-cluster-stop-start.md

  You can't stop a DB cluster that acts as the replication target for data from another DB cluster, or acts as the replication master and transmits data to another cluster\.

 You can't stop certain special kinds of clusters\.
-Currently, you can't stop a cluster that's part of an Aurora global database, or a multi\-master cluster\.
+Currently, you can't stop a cluster that's part of an Aurora global database\.

 ### Console<a name="aurora-stop-cluster.CON"></a>